typescript-cheatsheets/react/README.md

 You can find more [recommended TS config here](https://github.com/tsconfig/bases).

-Please open an issue and discuss if there are better recommended choices for React.
+Please open an issue and discuss if there are better-recommended choices for React.

 Selected flags and why we like them:

 - `esModuleInterop`: disables namespace imports (`import * as foo from "foo"`) and enables CJS/AMD/UMD style imports (`import fs from "fs"`)
 - `strict`: `strictPropertyInitialization` forces you to initialize class properties or explicitly declare that they can be undefined.
-You can opt out of this with a definite assignment assertion.
+You can opt-out of this with a definite assignment assertion.
 - `"typeRoots": ["./typings", "./node_modules/@types"]`: By default, TypeScript looks in `node_modules/@types` and parent folders for third party type declarations.
 You may wish to override this default resolution so you can put all your global type declarations in a special `typings` folder.

-Compilation time grows linearly with size of codebase.
+Compilation time grows linearly with the size of the codebase.
 For large projects, you will want to use [Project References](https://www.typescriptlang.org/docs/handbook/project-references.html).
 See our [ADVANCED](https://react-typescript-cheatsheet.netlify.app/docs/advanced/intro/) cheatsheet for commentary.

 <!--END-SECTION:ts-config-->